 Microabrasion can be an ideal cosmetic dentistry solution for brightening teeth and removing stains that traditional teeth whitening cannot address.
 Microabrasion will brighten your smile by removing stains on your enamel.
-Unlike porcelain veneers, microabrasion can be
+Unlike porcelain veneers, microabrasion actually removes stains instead of just covering them.

 When Is Microabrasion Used?